Kyllingene/rssg/README.md

 ```

 All your pages go into the `content` directory.
 These files will be processed
-by the `rules.toml` (more about that below) and optionally run through
+by the `rules.toml` (more about that below) which might run them through
 templates in the `templates` directory.
 The results are placed into the
 `output` directory.
 Any and all files in the `public` directory get copied into
 the output without any modifications, preserving directory structure.